grfiv/healthcare_twitter_analysis/README.md

     Input: list_of_filenames   a text file with fully-qualified file names starting_at         the line number of "list_of_filenames" where processing should start ending_at           if 0   process all files beginning with the "starting_at" line in "list_of_filenames" if > 0 process the files from line "starting_at" to line "ending_at" in "list_of_filenames"

     Output: a csv file named "bigtweet_filexxx.csv", where xxx is the "starting_at" number

     Usage: %run create_bulkfile.py "filename_list.csv" 1 0

+    A message like "263 skipped id 463811853097787392" indicates that Twitter did not return data for a tweet with the id of 463811853097787392 and this is the 263rd instance of this.
+    As a result of this and other less-common errors the output file will have fewer rows than the total rows in the input files.
     """
 ```
 Notify me through the Issues tab of GitHub if you have any problems with the program.